Cash Time Loan Centers logo

 Visit Cash Time Loan Centers

-Cash Time is best suited for Phoenix-area borrowers who own a vehicle and need fast cash but cannot access traditional credit due to poor or no credit history.
+Cash Time is best suited for Phoenix-area borrowers who own a vehicle and are researching short-term cash access but cannot access traditional credit due to poor or no credit history.
 The main caveat is that title and registration loans are secured debt — the vehicle can be repossessed on default — and Cash Time does not disclose APRs publicly, which for these products in Arizona are commonly very high.
 Borrowers should compare total repayment cost carefully before signing.

-• Arizona vehicle owners who need fast cash and cannot qualify for bank loans
+• Arizona vehicle owners who are researching short-term cash access and cannot qualify for bank loans

-• Borrowers with poor, no, or rebuilding credit who need same-day funding
+• Borrowers with poor, no, or rebuilding credit who need provider-stated funding timing

 • Existing title loan borrowers seeking to refinance a high-rate loan from another lender